The Cromwell Las Vegas Hotel Review

 The Cromwell Las Vegas Overview

-Bringing luxury blended with a cozy, Parisian-inspired atmosphere, the Cromwell offers the most intimate and boutique hotel experience in Vegas.
-Those looking to try their luck have a choice of 66 gaming tables, over 440 slots, and an array of other popular games, occupying the property’s 40,000 square feet of casino floor.
-The nightclub scene isn’t too shabby here either, with several late-night clubs, bars, and lounges on-site, including the Drai’s Beachclub-Nightclub that features around 65,000 square feet of pure entertainment for partygoers.
+Bringing a cozy, Parisian-inspired atmosphere, the Cromwell offers the most intimate and boutique hotel experience in Vegas.
+Those looking to try their luck have a choice of 66 gaming tables, over 440 slots, and an array of other popular games occupying the property’s 40,000 square feet of casino floor.
+The nightclub scene isn’t too shabby here either, with several late-night clubs, bars, and lounges on-site, including Drai’s Beachclub-Nightclub, which features around 65,000 square feet of raging action.

-The laid-back folks can take a dip or soak up the sun by the hotel’s beach-esque rooftop pool.
-At the same time, those on a gastronomy tour can catch a bite at the only on-site restaurant, GIADA.
+Laid-back folks can take a dip or soak up the sun by the hotel’s beach-esque rooftop pool.
+Those on a gastronomy tour can catch a bite at the only on-site restaurant, GIADA.
 It’s celebrity-driven and serves some of the best Italian and global fusion dishes on the Strip.

 • Stylish, Parisian-inspired suites and rooms with great views and plush furnishings